jonas-kell/master-thesis-documents/README.md

 This currently only contains the finished Report and Presentation held at the University of Augsburg on the 15th of May 2024.

-The Thesis is not yet available, therefor final usage instructions are not completed.
+The Thesis is not yet available, therefore final usage instructions are not completed.

 <!--
 # Pre-compiled Document